zyoJoef/Remove-Old-Boot-Entries-from-BIOS-Boot-Menu/README.md

 <h2>A quick story</h2>
 <p>
-  A few weeks ago I was fiddling around with a bunch of Linux distro installed on my external SSD (namely: Ubuntu, Debian and Fedora), each of the distro's partition is shared across with other distro on the single SSD (multi-boot), which I tried out on my main and test laptop, but it's for testing or experiment purpose only, so I reverted back to Windows 11.
+  A few weeks ago I was fiddling around with multi-distro Linux installed on my external SSD (namely: Ubuntu, Debian and Fedora), each of them is shared across with other distro on the single SSD (multi-boot), which I tried out on my main and test laptop, but it's for testing or experiment purpose only, so I reverted back to Windows 11.
   The problem is, the old boot entries still shows up in the boot menu.
 </p>

 <h2>Why it happens?</h2>
 <p>